Governor Wolf Announces $2 Million in Funding to Support Agricultural Projects in Four Counties

 Kevin D. and Jill A. Brosious, through the SEDA-Council of Governments, were approved for a FIF loan in the amount of $400,000.
 The loan proceeds will be used for the construction of two 31,500-square-foot broiler houses.
 The project site is located at 2185 Hallowing Run Rd, Lower Augusta Township, Northumberland County.

-For more information about First Industries Fund or the Commonwealth Financing Authority , visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+More information about the First Industries Fund or the Commonwealth Financing Authority can be found on the Department of Community and Economic Development’s website.